Four-Nine-Digital/express-codepipeline-fargate-demo/README.md

 ## Step 4: Deploy the code
 Deploy the code with the command `cdk deploy`

+Do not worry about the Deploy stage passing.
+Even if it fails, just make sure the build stage Succeed.

 ## Step 5: Comment out the image and PORT
 - Got to `cdk/lib/cdk-stack.js`
 - Uncomment out `image: ecs.ContainerImage.fromEcrRepository(ecrRepository),`